| |

 EU and non-EU countries

 Another consideration is in which country you are planning to live while working remotely in Germany.
-If you are an EU citizen, you have all rights to live and work in EU and EEA states plus Switzerland.
+As an EU citizen, you have all rights to live and work in EU and EEA states plus Switzerland.

-In other countries, EU citizens will need to obtain a residence permit to legally work in that country.
+In other countries, EU citizens must obtain a residence permit to work in that country legally.

 Similar rules apply to non-EU citizens.
-However, they aren’t even permitted to live and work in any EU/EEA state without a permit.
-Furthermore, since January 1, 2021, this rule also applies to UK citizens.
+However, they aren’t even permitted to live and work without a permit in any EU/EEA state.
+Furthermore, this rule applies to UK citizens since January 1, 2021.

-Even if you work remotely for a German company in another country, you are also working there.
+Even if you work remotely for a German company in another country, you also work there.
 This might not seem as obvious as working as an employee in the office somewhere, but your online activity is still considered work.

 The factor of you working abroad can influence your residence permit situation there.
 In the worst case, remote employees are working illegally abroad.